ruxailab/gsoc/ideas2024.md

 ---

-### Sentiment Analysis Data Extraction from Usability Tests (350h)
-This project focuses on developing methods and tools for extracting sentiment-related data from both moderated and unmoderated usability tests.
-By employing Natural Language Processing (NLP) techniques, the project aims to analyze user feedback collected during usability testing sessions and extract valuable sentiment insights.
-The outcome will provide researchers and practitioners with a deeper understanding of user sentiments towards the tested products or interfaces.

-**Keywords:** Sentiment Analysis, Usability Testing, Data Extraction, Natural Language Processing (NLP) **Expected Outcome:** Development of tools and algorithms for extracting sentiment data from moderated and unmoderated usability tests.
+### Implementation of Card Sorting method on RUXAILAB (175h)

+**Description:**
+This project aims to implement a novel usability analysis method based on card sorting, a research technique involving the categorization and organization of information through user collaboration.
+Card sorting allows understanding how users group related information and concepts, providing valuable insights for designing more intuitive and effective interfaces.

+**Keywords:**
+Usability, Card Sorting, Interface Design, User Experience, User Research, Usability Analysis.

+**Expected Outcome:**
+- Development and implementation of a card sorting process tailored to the project's specific needs.
+- Collection and analysis of data resulting from the card sorting sessions.
+- Detailed report of the obtained results, including insights into identified grouping patterns, recommendations for design improvements, and suggestions for optimizing user experience.

-**Skills Required:** Natural Language Processing (NLP), Data Extraction, Sentiment Analysis.
+**Skills Required:**
-**Possible Mentors:** Karine
-**Difficulty:** Medium
+- Proficiency in interface design and user experience.
+- Familiarity with user research methods, particularly card sorting.
+- Ability to analyze qualitative data.
+- Strong communication and writing skills to document and present the project's results.